pleum3410/frontend-mentor-projects/social-proof-section-master/README.md

 ### What I learned

-This project help me to practice html css and bootstrap by building profile card component
+This project help me to practice html css and bootstrap layout

 ### Useful resources